With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 - Get a roommate.

-5. Cut the cord
+- Cut the cord

 And then there’s Amazon Prime video which not only gives you access to thousands of movies and TV series for only $99 a year; you also get free cloud storage with your account.

-6. Turn spare time into spare cash
+- Turn spare time into spare cash

 For every frugal person, time is gold.
-You can turn your spare time into spare cash even when you’re just at home, and it’s a far more productive way to spend time than lazing on the couch, watching TV mindlessly.
+You can turn your spare time into spare cash even when you’re just staying home, and it’s a far more productive way to spend time than lazing on the couch, watching TV mindlessly.

-Survey sites like Swagbucks, MyPoints, One Opinion, Inbox Dollars, Vindale Research (up to $50 per survey!), Pinecone Research, and more are constantly looking for survey takers who are willing to share their opinions as consumers.
+Survey sites like Swagbucks, MyPoints, One Opinion, Inbox Dollars, Vindale Research (up to $50 per survey!), and Pinecone Research are constantly looking for survey takers who are willing to share their opinions as consumers.New sites are popping up every day!

-- Swagbucks –Receive a $5 sign-up bonus here
+- Swagbucks –Receive a $5 sign-up bonus here.

-- MyPoints – Get a free $10 Amazon gift card after using it for online shopping
+- MyPoints – Get a free $10 Amazon gift card after using it for online shopping.

 - One Opinion – Join this exclusive survey site here.

-- Vindale Research – $2 sign-up bonus
+- Vindale Research – $2 sign-up bonus.

 Other ways to make money